dlepex/actorish4j/README.md

 #### Purpose
 This small lib provides async/non-blocking actor-like entities.

-Due to its simplicity and tight integration with Java8 CompletionStage/CompletableFuture API, JcExt might be  better choice than Akka for cases where you don't need a full Erlang system imitation.
+Due to its simplicity and **tight integration with Java 8 CompletionStage/CompletableFuture API**, JcExt might be  better choice than Akka for cases where you don't need a full Erlang system imitation.

 Besides one may argue that the untyped nature of Erlang actors is